Bringing Memory Safety to the Linux Kernel

 ALGOL68 is the 3rd major specification of ALGOL and an ambitious redesign of the language.
 It has been regarded as one of the most influencial programming languages of all times, notable for being especially efficient, elegant, and correct.
 Security follows naturally.

 In 2022, the Linux kernel got support for a 2nd high-level language.
 But Rust insists upon itself.
-By 2026, Linux will finally get memory safety done right.
+By 2030, Linux will finally get memory safety done right.
+Memory safety - the 20th century way

 Why ALGOL Is Superior for Kernel Development